GST-Project/bot/README.md

 # Output
-The bot tool will be gathering data from our GST community and adding tags to this data for better matching purposes and also better egagement from our community and potential partners
+The bot tool will be gathering data from our GST community and adding tags to this data for matching purposes and help our community and partners engage co-creating and collaborating in local/global tech projects.